 Employer contributions to a SERP are included in the executive’s income for purposes of FICA and FUTA taxes in the year they become vested.
 Income taxes, however, are deferred until you begin receiving distributions.
 SERP withdrawals are taxed as W-2 income in the year received.
 If you receive your payout in a lump sum, you’ll pay the taxes immediately.
 If the payments are spread out over multiple years, so are the income taxes.

 Like the different payment options, employer contributions to the SERP have various possibilities.

 - Investment options

-Typically for only the top few executives, there are instances when corporations purchase a life insurance policy on the executives’ lives.
+Typically for only the top few executives, there are instances when corporations purchase a life insurance policy for the executives’ lives.
 When they retire, the company would either transfer the policy’s ownership to the employee or use its cash value to pay the employee their benefit at retirement.

-The much more common scenario is that the funds are vested in the employer’s stock, bonds, or simply invested in an interest-bearing account.
+The much more common scenario is that the funds are vested in the employer’s stock, bonds, or invested in an interest-bearing account.
 Once vested, the employer often allows you to select from a menu of investment options, like a 401k, where the funds grow tax-free until you take distributions.

 How to take advantage of a SERP